 Seed collection and propagation

 Collect seeds between October and March.
 Collect whole heads that are brown, containing golden hard seeds.
 Place the heads in a tray and leave to dry for one to two weeks.
 Then rub the heads with a rubber bung to dislodge the seeds.
 Use a sieve to separate any unwanted material.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From one collection, the seed viability was high, at 85%.
+Seed viability is usually high.

 |Location||No. of seeds|